 The proposed system holds districts accountable using the same indicators, outcomes, and criteria that are used for schools.
 The results are based on districtwide data for all grades rather than being disaggregated by grade bands (elementary, middle, high).
-In addition, financial data are used in the "peers" indicator to control for the amount of total operating revenue per pupil available (adjusted for student need).
-A deeper analyses would occur for districts that have an index number in the "struggling" tier to determine if they merit receiving extra support, just like the process used for schools.
+In addition, financial data are used in the "peers" analysis to control for the amount of total operating expenditures per pupil (adjusted for student need).
+A deeper analyses would also occur for districts that have an index number in the "struggling" tier to determine if they merit receiving extra support.

 Other tables and charts can illustrate school and district results as well.
 Table 5 shows how all the results can be shown across multiple years for a hypothetical district (data in shaded cells are not available).
 In addition, Figure 1 shows the distribution of the number of schools by tier for an actual district.
+These are examples of how results could be displayed.
+The actual methods for displaying the results must still be determined.